 Are you telling me she didn't know?

-I would want to re I would want to question her if I was Congress.
+I would want to question her if I was Congress.

-I would want to question Bruce Oregon.
+I would want to question Bruce Orr again.

 I would want to get to the bottom of that.

-And the very last FISA, that fourth FISA renewal was signed off by none other than Rod Rosenstein.
+And the very last FISA, that fourth FISA renewal, was signed off by none other than Rod Rosenstein.

 So Rod Rosenstein had all of that information.